peci1/fail2ban_openwrt/README.md

 > This repo has recently switched to using nftables for blocking pptp attackers.
 > If you're still using iptables, check out the iptables branch of this repo.

-It is tested on Turris OS 3.x and 5.x, which are both based on OpenWRT (the latter on OpenWRT 19.07).
+It is tested on Turris OS 7.1, which is based on OpenWRT 21.02 and it only works on Python 3.
-Works both when python 2 or python 3 are system interpreters.

 ## Installation

-If you don't already have fail2ban installed, you can try the `./install_fail2ban.sh` script.
+If you don't already have fail2ban installed, just `opkg update && opkg install fail2ban`.
-It does its best to install it, but it is still possible you'd have to make some manual steps.
-By default, it downloads the sources to `/usr/src/fail2ban`.
-If you pass the install script an argument, it will download the sources to that destination instead.

-Once fail2ban is installed, run `./install_f2b_config.sh` to install the files necessary for running fail2ban under OpenWRT.
+Install additional configs by calling `./install_f2b_config.sh`.
 You can enable automatic startup of fail2ban by calling

     /etc/init.d/fail2ban enable